Anubis-programmer/ANUVerzum/README.md

 <h2 id="anulytics-api">Tracking users - <strong>The Anulytics API</strong></h2>

-- ***`<ANUVerzum />` JS Framework*** comes with its built-in analytics tool.
+<strong><code>&lt;ANUVerzum /&gt;</code> JS Framework</strong> comes with its built-in analytics tool.<br>
-- Unlike the most analytics tools, ***Anulytics API*** is designed to send the collected informations only once: when the user leaves the page (either changing tab, navigating to a different domain or closing the page / browser).
+Unlike the most analytics tools, <strong>Anulytics API</strong> is designed to send the collected informations only once: when the user leaves the page (either changing tab, navigating to a different domain or closing the page / browser).<br>
 This way, no unnecessary XHR calls are made, which could otherwise negatively impact performance and user experience.
-- It has two public interfaces: `<Anu.Anulytics.Provider />` and `Anu.Anulytics.trackEvent()`.
+- It has two public interfaces: <code>&lt;Anu.Anulytics.Provider /&gt;</code> and <code>Anu.Anulytics.trackEvent()</code>.
-- In order to use the built-in analytics tool, you must wrap all your components you want to track within `<Anu.Anulytics.Provider />` component
+- In order to use the built-in analytics tool, you must wrap all your components you want to track within <code>&lt;Anu.Anulytics.Provider /&gt;</code> component
-(without this, you can't use `Anu.Anulytics.trackEvent()` event tracker functionality).
+(without this, you can't use <code>Anu.Anulytics.trackEvent()</code> event tracker functionality).

 <h3 id="anulytics-provider">Wrapping up your front-end project within the <code>&lt;Anu.Anulytics.Provider /&gt;</code> component</h3>

 - This component is responsible for the aggregation of the collected data and sends it to the server.
 It can have only one child element.
 - Once the user leaves the page or navigates to / focuses on another tab, the component sends the collected data to the user-defined server via HTTP POST method.
 - It takes 4 properties:
-    - `analyticsUrl`, which is a string that represents the URL of the server you want to send the data you collected.
+    - <code>analyticsUrl</code>, which is a string that represents the URL of the server you want to send the data you collected.
-    - `userData` is an object of data about the user.
+    - <code>userData</code> is an object of data about the user.
-    Make sure that you ask for permissions from the end-users and build the `userData` object accordingly in order to stay GDPR-compliant.
+    Make sure that you ask for permissions from the end-users and build the <code>userData</code> object accordingly in order to stay GDPR-compliant.
     Always ask permission from the end-user, highlighting the types of data you wish to use.
-    - `onSuccess` callback is a custom callback function that will be fired when data transmission ended successfully.
+    - <code>onSuccess</code> callback is a custom callback function that will be fired when data transmission ended successfully.
-    - `onFail` callback is a custom callback function that will be fired when data transmission failed.
+    - <code>onFail</code> callback is a custom callback function that will be fired when data transmission failed.

         ```javascript
         const App = () => (